From the moment you hire us... We will begin to work on your behalf

 If you are accused of a sex crime or if you are arrested for a child sex offense, you need to be aware of the potential consequences you face.
 If you are convicted of a sex crime such as rape, sexual assault, possession of child pornography, or online solicitation of a minor, you could suffer a long prison sentence and when you get out, the stigma and limitations of being a registered sex offender – for life.

 To talk with an experienced defense lawyer about how a registered sex offender status could affect your freedom, call the Law Office of David Breston at 888-220-4040 today or contact us online.
 We also help people who are registered sex offenders in other states learn more about registering if they moved to Texas.
+If you have been charged with a sex crime in Houston, call the Law offices of David A. Breston today.

 Defense for Registered Sex Offenders